 As with U.S. prosecution, Finnegan does not treat foreign trademark filings as routine administrative matters.
-Rather, we look at the nature of the mark, the U.S. application, any U.S. or foreign search results, and potential disputes, and discuss future plans for the mark with the client.
+Rather, we look at the nature of the mark, the U.S. application, U.S. or foreign search results, and potential disputes, and discuss future plans for the mark with the client.
 We can then develop appropriate foreign filing strategies in terms of the form of the mark and the scope of the goods or services.

 We have nurtured a network of trademark lawyers and agents around the world to assist with foreign trademark filings.
 We select foreign counsel based on their ability to provide the high level of service our clients expect.
 If a client prefers to maintain its existing relationship with a firm, we are happy to comply.
 Upon receipt of a communication from foreign counsel, we report the matter to the client along with a suggested strategy.
 We carefully review the counsel’s recommendations and work out a response or opposition strategy that is persuasive.
 We also look at whether a strategy comports with that taken in other countries and, if not, whether a departure from prior practice is warranted and the impact of doing so.
 We have extensive experience with international clearance projects.
 We present search results in organized and streamlined formats that are easy to understand, contain concise summaries, and include specific advice on recommended actions.
 In particular, we provide practical guidance and risk analysis, because many foreign counsel are highly conservative and identify numerous “problematic” marks.
 We analyze the “problematic” marks and separate them into categories of real problems and potential problems.
-We further recommend precise steps to take to attempt to address any potential problems (e.g., negotiate consent agreements, acquire rights).
+We further recommend precise steps to take to address any potential problems (e.g., negotiate consent agreements, acquire rights).

 Our vast litigation experience makes our attorneys well versed in the best ways to approach cases, whether large or small, complex or straightforward.
 We assess the potential risks and rewards of disputes and provide creative solutions for clients of all sizes.

-Infringement and Dilution
+Infringement and dilution

 Our litigation practice covers all types of trademark infringement and dilution cases involving trademarks, service marks, trade dress, product configuration, trade names, domain names, letters, numbers, colors, and telephone numbers.
 We have an impressive track record of favorably resolving litigations for our clients, whether by choosing a forum that gives clients the best chance to win on the law, filing a motion to dismiss, obtaining an early temporary restraining order or preliminary injunction, positioning a case for settlement, moving for summary judgment, or taking the case to trial.
 One of our strengths is the use of experts to enhance our clients’ legal positions.
-For many years, we have worked with numerous consumer survey experts on a wide range of issues in trademark litigation, including likelihood of confusion, likelihood of dilution, genericness, secondary meaning, and fame.
+We work with numerous consumer survey experts on a wide range of issues in trademark litigation, including likelihood of confusion, likelihood of dilution, genericness, secondary meaning, and fame.
 We also make strategic use of other experts in areas such as linguistics, marketing, consumer psychology, industry practices, and damages.

-Domain Name Litigation and UDRPs
+Domain name litigation and UDRPs

 We have developed an international reputation as a leading expert in the field of domain names.
-We have handled more than 75 civil litigations in the United States involving domain names, spanning industries such as food and beverages, hospitality, computer and electronics, and media and entertainment.
+We have handled more than 75 civil litigations in the United States involving domain names spanning industries such as food and beverages, hospitality, computer and electronics, and media and entertainment.

 Counterfeiting and gray-market goods are growing at an alarming rate, resulting in industry losses of billions of dollars annually.
 When our clients’ trademarks are challenged in these ways, we act swiftly against both manufacturers and distributors to stop the flow of counterfeit and gray-market goods.
 We regularly appear in courts across the United States and have successfully obtained emergency injunctive relief for our clients, including ex parte seizures, temporary restraining orders, and preliminary injunctions.
 Our international presence allows us to implement global brand protection programs quickly and effectively.